 Which plants get sick?

-There are two types of diseases: one striking deciduous trees (Armillaria mellea) and the one contaminating conifers:Armillaria ostoyae).
+There are two types of diseases: one striking deciduous trees (Armillaria mellea) and the one contaminating conifers (Armillaria ostoyae).
 It’s clear – this mushroom infects anything that has ligneous fibers in it, a fancy way of saying “wood”.
 Sad to say, there isn’t a single woody plant species that is 100% immune against this parasite.
-However, some plants are better than others at resisting infection by this disease:
+These easily get infected:

-- For shrubs: boxwood, fuchsia, lavender, rosemary, pittosporum, abelia, camellia, bog-rosemary, hydrangea, jasmine, hibiscus, etc.
+- For shrubs: boxwood, Fuchsia, lavender, rosemary, Pittosporum, abelia, camellia, andromeda, hydrangea, jasmine, hibiscus, etc.

 - For trees: mimosa, albizia, fig tree, ginkgo, laurel, yew, olive tree, mulberry tree, strawberry tree, pear tree, crepe myrtle, etc.